jf3096/json-typescript-mapper/README.md

 ```

 ## Example
-Here is a complex example, hopefully could give you an idea of how to use it:
+Here is a complex example, hopefully could give you an idea of how to use it (for more on how to use, checkout /spec which are unit test cases):

 ```bash
 class Student {